 The key is matching your specific situation to the most cost-effective approach.
 A Series A startup hiring their first 10 engineers has very different needs than a Series C company replacing a departing VP of Engineering.

-We've found that most growing startups benefit from choosing the right recruiter who can adapt their approach to different roles and timelines rather than being locked into a single fee structure.
+We’ve found that most growing startups benefit from choosing the right recruiter who can adapt their approach to different roles and timelines instead of being locked into a single fee structure.

 Hiring volume is your biggest decision factor.
 If you’re hiring 1-2 people per year, traditional agencies or fractional recruiting make more sense than building internal capacity.
 If you’re hiring 3-6 people per year, fractional recruiting typically offers the best cost-effectiveness.
 Above 6 hires annually, consider building an internal recruiting function.